 3. Use automated drip emails to nurture cold leads

 During the early phases of client intake, your actions will often depend on how “warm” the lead was when they first contacted you.

-However, oftentimes your leads won’t be this eager.
-Colder leads will require more interactions to nurture them toward taking the next step in the intake process.
+Your leads won’t always be this eager.
+Colder leads will require more interactions to nurture them toward taking the next step in the client intake process.

 A great way to accomplish this without spending all day following up with people is to send out “drip emails,” or automated email sequences.